tomjoht/documentation-theme-jekyll/doc_search_configuration.md

 {% endraw %}
 ```

 However, it's possible that the formatting may not account for all the scenarios that would invalidate the JSON.
+(Sometimes it's an extra comma after the last item that makes it invalid.)

+{% if site.audience == "designers" %}
 ## Customizing search results

 At some point, you may want to customize the search results more.
 Here's a little more detail that will be helpful.
 The search.json file retrieves various page values: